bric3/jd-intellij/README.md

 2. Import it on IntelliJ IDEA.
 3. Create a new configuration with the type "plugin".
 Don't forget to set up an _IntelliJ IDEA Plugin SDK_.
 4. Run the new configuration.
-5. Copy native library on the sandbox folder if needed. _(It shouldn't be necessary anymore, as the loading code and the IntelliJ project file `jd-intellij.ipr` has been tweaked to copy over the native binaries, see Resource Patterns in the Compiler settings)_

 #### Building it ####